Eric Maryniak - Hi there!

 Common misspellings of my last name are:

 I was never much interested in genealogy but a friend of mine was and got me enthusiastic about the Genographic Project, a multi-year genetic anthropology study launched by the National Geographic Society (NGS) in 2005.
-Results from genealogical DNA tests and subsequent tests at Family Tree DNA, who collaborates with NGS, can not only give you a picture of family relationships in your recent past but also about your deep ancestry: as in, say, the father of your father, ..., was a Viking!
+Results from genealogical DNA tests and subsequent tests at Family Tree DNA, who collaborates with NGS, can not only give you a picture of family relationships in your recent past but also about your deep ancestry: as in, say, the mother of your mother, ..., was a Viking!

 Note my oldest known patriarch and matriarch as determined from genealogical research [1, 2, 3, 4, 5] too (thanks to Wim Penninx):